Home » OTET Syllabus 2025

 Unit – 7: – Health and Diseases

-• Nutritional, elements, balanced diet
+• Nutritional elements, balanced diet

-• Nutritional, deficiency and diseases
+• Nutritional deficiencies and diseases

 • Waste materials and disposal